Realized wavelet-based estimation of integrated variance and jumps in the presence of noise: Decomposition of empirical volatility

-For better illustration, we annualize the square root of the integrated variance in order to get the annualized volatility and we compute the components of the volatility on our investment horizons.
-Figure \ref{volatilityplot} shows this decomposition.
-The first plot, \ref{volatilityplot} (a), shows total volatility estimate, while \ref{volatilityplot} (b) to \ref{volatilityplot} (f) show the investment horizons of 5--10 minutes, 10--20 minutes, 20--40 minutes, 40--80 minutes and 80 minutes up to 1 day, respectively.
-The most of the volatility (around 50\%) comes from the fast, 10-minute investment horizon.
-This is a new insight we bring to volatility modeling.
+The decomposition of volatility into the so-called continuous and jump part is depicted by Figure \ref{plotsBP}, which provide the returns, estimated jumps and finally integrated variances using JWTSRV estimator for all three futures pairs.
+Figure \ref{volatilityplot} shows the further decomposition into several investment horizons.
+For better illustration, we annualize the square root of the integrated variance in order to get the annualized volatility and we compute the components of the volatility on several investment horizons.
+Figure \ref{volatilityplot} (a) to (e) show the investment horizons of 10 minutes, 20 minutes, 40 minutes, 80 minutes and up to 1 day, respectively.
+It is very interesting that most of the volatility (around 50\%) comes from the fast, 10-minute investment horizon which is a new insight.
 In fact, it is a logical finding, as it shows that volatility is created on fast scales of up to 10 minutes rather than on slower scales.
+The longer the horizon, the lower the contribution of the variance to the total variation.
+We compute the weighted contributions of various investment horizon volatilities to the total to see its dynamics in time.
+More precisely, we compute the contributions of each scale to total variation as:

+for each $j=1,\dots,5$.
+The results are shown in Figure \ref{plotebergies1} for all investment horizons.
+Ratio in Eq. (\ref{JWTSRVratio}) is intuitive.
+If it equals zero, the investment horizon $j$ has zero contribution to the overall variance.
+If it equals one, the corresponding investment horizon $j$ explains all of the total variance.
+From Figure \ref{plotebergies1} we can see that the ratios are the same through all the currencies tested.
+They change quite considerably over the sample period.
+While the contribution of the first investment horizon, $j=1$, corresponding to 10 minutes investment horizon, to the total $IV_t$ is around 51.5\%, it is also the one with the largest dispersion.
+Over time, it changes from 40\% to 60\%.
+The second investment horizon (20 minutes), corresponding to $j=2$, accounts for approximately 25\% of the variance, followed by the third and fourth horizons (40 and 80 minutes, corresponding to $j=3$ and $j=4$), which account for only 12\% and 6\% approximately.
+The remaining 5\%--6\% are in the last $j=5$.